kubernetes/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 when requested) as well as the node level (preparing container startup).
 Such a driver can be implemented in arbitrary programming languages as long as it supports the resource allocation protocol and gRPC interfaces defined in this KEP.
-An utility package with Go support code will be made available to simplify the development of such a driver, but using it will not be required and its API is not part of this KEP.
+A utility package with Go support code will be made available to simplify the development of such a driver, but using it will not be required and its API is not part of this KEP.

-Three new API object types get added in a new API group:
+Two new API object types get added in a new API group:
-- ResourceDriver, not namespaced, with a description of the driver.
-- ResourceClass, not namespaced, with privileged parameters for multiple resource instances of a certain kind.
-All these instances are provided by the same resource driver, which is identified by a field in the class.
+- ResourceClass, not namespaced, with the name of a resource driver and parameters for the resource driver that will be used for all ResourceClaims that reference this ResourceClass.
+These parameters might describe the kind of resource that are allocated when using the ResourceClass or control cluster-specific options.
+Because only cluster administrators are allowed to create ResourceClasses and they will be passed separately to the resource driver, they can be used for options that normal users should not be allowed to control.

+  For example, a single resource driver might manage different kinds of FPGAs.
+For each kind, one ResourceClass could define the kind and provide paths to kind-specific tools or URLs for additional resources.
+Only a handful of ResourceClasses are expected per resource driver.

 - ResourceClaim, namespaced, with parameters provided by a normal user that describes a resource instance that needs to be allocated.
-A ResourceClaim contains the usual meta data, a spec and a status.
+A ResourceClaim contains the usual metadata, a spec and a status.
 The spec identifies the driver that handles the resource via a class name.

+A third one with information about the driver ("ResourceDriver", similar to the "CSIDriver" from storage) could get added in the future.
+At the moment it is not needed yet.

 To support arbitrarily complex parameters, both ResourceClass and ResourceClaim contain one field which holds a